cleinias/inC/docs/Description.md

 ## 0 - General setup

-All data and algorithms of *In C* are contained within three main objects:
+All data and algorithms of *In C* are contained within four main objects:

 - *MelodicPatterns*
   The repository of melody cells